Lincoln Capitols

+History 2000-2005

 During their 2001-2005 run, the franchise's most prominent player was a former Nebraska Cornhusker running back named Damon Benning and the franchise's owner was Andrew Cheesman.
+In 2003, former Denver Broncos player Marc Munford was hired as head coach.

+2006 Season

 In 2006 the Capitols hired EX-NFL player Chris Simpson, who assembled a promising roster.
 He signed standout players Nate Jacks from Atlanta, Mike Carrawell from St. Louis, Abdul Rasheed (All American Triple Jumper from TCU), Brian Guthrie from National City (San Jose State) and James Easterling (Texas Tech).
 Coach Chris Simpson brought these key players in to play many roles.
 Brian Guthrie came in as a DB/LB/RB and later played for the IFL Wyoming Cavalry (2007–2008).
 Rasheed came in as a DB/WR.
 Easterling came in as a candidate for the starting RB/KR position.
 Mike was an All-American slot receiver from Quincy University and Nate was a shutdown corner back from KU.

-During the 2006 season, The NIFL, hoping to kill off their APFL competition and make the Capitols better, talked with the St. Joseph Explorers of the APFL and interested them in merging with the Lincoln Capitols and becoming the St. Joseph Storm.
+The NIFL, hoping to kill off their APFL competition and make the Capitols better, talked with the St. Joseph Explorers of the APFL and interested them in merging with the Lincoln Capitols and becoming the St. Joseph Storm.
 The team was still declined and was later bought by the league and made a traveling team.
 The end result was prospective owners saw NIFL as a league to avoid which was a major factor in the league's problems in 2007.